-Why do certain building, streets and places feel right and some feel terribly wrong?
-Should individual buildings contribute to a place’s safety, walkability, and good urban design?
-We believe a good architecture achieves a state of design consciousness.
-Imagine a world where infill homes were not piles dropped from space without regard to its scale compared to the adjacent homes around it.
-Imagine commercial projects that consider life on the street, and how the project will contribute to the betterment of the community, after they are finished and not just the unit count.
+Why do certain building, streets, and places feel right, while some feel terribly wrong?
+Should individual buildings contribute to a place’s safety, walk-ability, and successful urban design?
+We believe that good architecture achieves a state of design consciousness.
+Imagine a world where infill homes are not piles dropped from space without regard to their scale compared to the adjacent homes around them.
+Imagine commercial projects that consider life on the street, and how the project will contribute to the betterment of the community, not just the unit count.

 The question is, can the design of a single property improve the spaces around it?

-We contend that a similar amount of energy and money will be spent on a good or bad project.
-If the money will be spent anyway; does it really take that much more time and and budget to consider how the new building could fit into or improve community?
-We think that projects that achieve design consciousness are more successful for our clients by renting for higher rates with less turn over and sell for a better return.
+We contend that a similar amount of energy and money will be spent on a project, whether good or bad.
+Therefore, is it worth taking slightly more time and and budget to consider how the new building could fit into or improve the community?
+We think that projects that achieve design consciousness are more successful for our clients.
+These projects rent for higher rates with less turn over and sell for a better return.
 Achieving design consciousness helps the community by positively influencing future projects around them and creating more interesting urban space.
-We believe that achieving design consciousness with our buildings is engrained in who we are.
+That is why we have ingrained design consciousness into who we are.

 Considerations to achieve design consciousness.

 - What is the context of the scale of buildings around the project?

 - Can the building benefit from the “visual rights” around the project?

 - Where are the sun, views, and wind patterns?